Imagine two characters.

 The Tony Soprano Litmus Test for Morally Dubious Main Characters is pretty straightforward.
 If you see a female character doing something morally dubious, and you are about to call her bitch, evil, crazy, stupid, whore, etc.: STOP.
 Ask yourself: did I say this when Tony Soprano did it?

-Even if you’ve never watched a single episode of The Sopranos, you know damn well how popular the show is and how the lead character is a guy who has murdered people in cold blood, had people murdered on his orders, cheated on his wife a whole fucking lot, treated women like shit, and didn’t like Black folks all that much either.
+Even if you’ve never watched a single episode of The Sopranos, you know how popular the show is and how the lead character is a guy who has murdered people in cold blood, had people murdered on his orders, cheated on his wife a lot, treated women like crap, and didn’t like Black folks all that much either.
 A deeply flawed man who makes horrible life choices with varying degrees of remorse, or lack thereof.
-Tony Soprano was no fucking saint, but people loved him or at least cared what happened to him anyway.
+Tony Soprano was no saint, but people loved him or at least cared what happened to him anyway.

-So if you see yourself labeling female characters in these simplistic ways, but had nothing to say about Tony Soprano, you need to examine your gender bullshit.
+So if you see yourself labeling female characters in these simplistic ways, but had nothing to say about Tony Soprano, you need to examine your gender baggage.

-When Tony Soprano betrayed people, when Tony Soprano killed in cold blood, when Tony Soprano did fucked up shit, nobody came out their mouth with how evil or crazy he was.
+When Tony Soprano betrayed people, when Tony Soprano killed in cold blood, when Tony Soprano did messed up mob boss things, nobody came out their mouth with how evil or crazy he was.
 When Tony Soprano had panic attacks, he wasn’t called weak, and he wasn’t called whiny when he went to therapy.

 But when a female character does the same dirt that he did, she’s an Evil Crazy Bitch Cunt Whore.
 When she shows vulnerabilities like Tony Soprano does, she’s Weak Whiny Stupid Useless Just Go Away Already.

 As I said before, you don’t have to like a character who makes a habit of doing morally dubious or just plain nasty things.
-That said, it’s always a good fucking idea to look at how gender impacts the way we respond to characters who do morally dubious or just plain fucked up shit.
-Because if it’s “understandable” when a man does it but “unforgivable” when a woman does it, there is some shit to unpack there.
+That said, it’s always a good idea to look at how gender impacts the way we respond to characters who do things that are morally dubious or just plain messed up.
+Because if it’s “understandable” when a man does it but “unforgivable” when a woman does it, there is something to unpack there.